 However you capture changes in NetSuite, your audit log must be able to account for exceptions and ensure that the details of your exception have been appropriately documented.
 For example, a developer may be required to go directly into the production code to quickly correct a problem — which then means they would need to work backwards into your test and development accounts.
 In this example, that emergency change should be documented on the request form, including information about who performed the change in the production account, when it was performed and why it did not follow normal procedures.
 It is important to capture these details as evidence for auditors.

 Exception tracking is another area where Strongpoint can significantly reduce the hassle of audit prep.
 Our change management system automatically flags non-compliant changes (ie, anything that didn't follow the proper approval policy) and collects them in a single report for easy review and clearance.
 Here's a quick demo:

 We love to boast about NetSuite — it's a highly customizable, powerful platform with more features than we can count.
 But, partly as a result of this customizability, the platform leaves most of the work around compliance prep up to its users.
-This means that in order to set up proper controls for audit, you must first understand your own business processes and NetSuite usage.
+This means that in order to create an effective NetSuite audit log, you must first understand your own business processes and system usage.

 In other words, while NetSuite's audit trails, system notes and related out-of-the-box audit tools lay the foundation for a good governance framework, additional support can help automate the process and eliminate much of the manual work involved.
 This is something that Strongpoint does really well, and fortunately, you can learn exactly how here.